jcarno/PowerFlowSimulator/README.md

 - Line to Ground Fault
 - Double Line to Ground Fault

-See the user manual for more details about the program's operation
+See the user manual for more details about the program's operation.

 To run an example, download all CSV and PY files and run the program.

+All program functionality was verified using PowerWorld Simulator.